aoncevay/syn-gen-ver/README.md

 2. Implement a main function called `perturb_new_perturbation` that takes a text string and returns a dictionary with perturbation details or None if no perturbation is possible.
 3. Register the new perturbation in `src/perturbation/__init__.py`.
 4. Add unit tests in the `src/tests` directory.

+## Troubleshooting

+- **Path Issues**: If you encounter path-related errors, make sure you're running the commands from the project root directory.
+- **Model Not Found**: Verify that the path in your config.json correctly points to where you placed the downloaded model.
+- **Import Errors**: Ensure your Python environment has all required dependencies installed.

 ## Fallback Mechanisms